A*Net: A Scalable Path-based Reasoning Approach for Knowledge Graphs: Experiments

 \section{Experiments}

-We evaluate \method on standard transductive and inductive knowledge graph reasoning datasets.
-We conduct ablation studies to verify our design choices, and visualize the important paths learned by the priority function in \method.
+We evaluate \method on standard transductive and inductive knowledge graph reasoning datasets, including a million-scale one ogbl-wikikg2.
+We conduct ablation studies to verify our design choices and visualize the important paths learned by the priority function in \method.